 Founded as Arkansas College by Arkansas Presbyterians, Lyon College opened its doors in September 1872.
-Originally located on the "downtown" block now occupied by the First Presbyterian Church of Batesville, the college remained under the guidance of the Long family for much of its first four decades - Rev. Isaac J. Long serving as president from the college's founding until his death in 1891 and his son, Eugene R. Long, serving two terms as president, 1891 to 1895 and 1897 to 1913.
+Originally located on the "downtown" block now occupied by the First Presbyterian Church of Batesville, the College remained under the guidance of the Long family for much of its first four decades: the Rev. Isaac J. Long served as president from the College's founding until his death in 1891, and his son, Eugene R. Long, served two terms as president, 1891 to 1895 and 1897 to 1913.
+The College was co-educational from the beginning and remained dedicated to a classical course of study into the early 20th century.

-The college expanded its physical plant after World War I by purchasing land in the East End Heights section of town, later known as the middle campus.
-The boom years of the 1920s faded quickly, however, as Arkansas sank into depression.
-By the early 1930s, the very survival of the college was in jeopardy.
-Through the untiring efforts of a group of Batesville supporters and alumni and the generosity of Arkansas Presbyterian families, the college recovered in time to participate in the post-World War II G.I. boom that filled the nation's classrooms.

-In 1952 Dr. Paul M. McCain succeeded Rev. John D. Spragins as president of the college.
+The College expanded its physical plant after World War I by purchasing land in the East End Heights section of town, later known as the middle campus.
+The boom years of the 1920s faded quickly, however, as the Arkansas economy sank into depression.
+By the early 1930s, the very survival of the College was in jeopardy.
+Through the untiring efforts of a group of Batesville supporters and alumni and the generosity of Arkansas Presbyterian families, the College recovered in time to participate in the post-World War II G.I. boom that filled the nation's classrooms.
+In 1952, Dr. Paul M. McCain succeeded the Rev. John D. Spragins as president of the College.
 McCain's 17-year tenure as president witnessed steady progress including the move to the current campus in 1954; accreditation by the North Central Association (NCA) in 1959; physical expansion during the 1960s; and the geographic and ethnic diversification of the student body.

 During the 1970s and 1980s, President Dan C. West oversaw the implementation of significant curricular reforms, the introduction of innovative fundraising techniques, and the development of the Scottish Heritage Program.
-A bequest of more than \$14 million by Jean Brown of Hot Springs in 1981 launched a drive that paved the way for a significant expansion of scholarship support for students and endowed faculty positions.
-In early 1980, it also established the distinctive Nichols International Studies Program that supports the travel of students to sites around the globe.
+A bequest in 1981 of more than \$14 million by Miss Jean Brown of Hot Springs launched a drive that paved the way for a significant expansion of scholarship support for students and endowed faculty positions.
+In early 1980, the College also established a study-travel program that became the distinctive Nichols International Studies Program that supports the travel of students to sites around the globe.
+A donation by Shuford Nichols, a trustee, and his wife, Laura, endowed the program.

-In the 1990s President John V. Griffith led a strategic planning process that placed the College on the path to distinction as a national liberal arts institution.
-During Griffith's tenure, the College changed its curriculum, built or expanded several academic buildings including Holloway Theatre (1991) and the Lyon Business and Economics Building (1993) as well as the President's Residence, Bradley Manor (1994) and an upper division residence hall, Young House (1993).
-In 1994, it adopted the name Lyon College to honor a family that had served it for more than a half-century.
-The College's growing regional and national reputation was exemplified by the regular recognition that came to its faculty.
+In the 1990s, President John V. Griffith led a strategic planning process that placed the College on the path to distinction as a national liberal arts institution.
+During Griffith's tenure, the College changed its curriculum, built or expanded several academic buildings, including Holloway Theatre (1991) and the Lyon Business and Economics Building (1993), as well as the president's residence, Bradley Manor (1994), and an upper division residence hall, Young House (1993).
+In 1994, it adopted the name Lyon College to honor a family that had served it with distinction for more than a half-century.
+The College also created the state's only student-run Honor System in 1994.

+The College's growing regional and national reputation is exemplified by the regular recognition that has come to its faculty.
 Since 1989, 14 members of the Lyon faculty have been recognized as Arkansas Professors of the Year by the Carnegie Foundation for the Advancement of Teaching and the Council for the Support and Advancement of Education.
-In 1992, the College created the state's only student-run Honor System.